How frequently you should change your air filters can depend on the following:

 - Air pollution levels and construction around the home

 For basic 1"–3" air filters, manufacturers typically instruct you to change them every 30–60 days.
-If you have from light to moderate allergies, you could get a better air filter or change them even more regularly.
+If you deal with from light to moderate allergies, you could install a better air filter or change them even more regularly.

-Or, if you're in a more rural area or less occupied home (like a vacation house) and there are not as many cars around, every year may be regular enough.
+Or, if you're in a more rural area or less occupied home (like a vacation residence) and there are a reduced number of cars around, every year may be frequent enough.

-Here are averages that may help you decide how often you should replace the air filter at your house:
+Here are averages that may help you decide how often you should get a new air filter at your residence:

 - One dog or cat: every 60 days